 Then the ministers and people may greet one another in the name of the Lord.

-Birthday and Anniversary Blessings After the exchange of the Peace, the Celebrant invites those celebrating their birthdays or anniversaries to come forward.
-If anyone comes forward, the Celebrant invites the people to join in the following prayer.
-Almighty and gracious God, we give thee thanks for each of these thy servants as they celebrate their special day.
+Birthday and Anniversary Blessings

+After the Announcements, the Celebrant invites those celebrating their birthdays or anniversaries to come forward.
+If anyone comes forward, the Celebrant invites the people to stand and join in the following prayer

+All almighty and gracious God, we give you thanks for each of these your servants as they celebrate their special day.
 Watch over them as they begin another year, and give them grace to keep the vows and promises they have made.
-Bless and guide them wherever they may be; strengthen them when they stand; raise them up if they fall; comfort them when discouraged or sorrowful; and may thy peace which passes all understanding abide in their hearts all the days of their lives; through Jesus Christ our Lord.
+Bless and guide them wherever they may be; strengthen them when they stand; raise them up if they fall; comfort them when discouraged or sorrowful; and may your peace which passes all understanding abide in their hearts all the days of their lives; through Jesus Christ our Lord.
 Amen.

+Holy Communion

+The Offertory

-Holy Communion After the opportunity for Birthday and Anniversary Blessings, the Celebrant says an Offertory Sentence and returns to the altar.
-Then, after the people's offering of bread and wine are brought forward, the people sit during the Offertory Anthem as the altar is set and other offerings are collected from the people.
-(An offering can also be made by placing it in the offering plate located on the table in the aisle by the font or online at www.standrewsgreenville.org/giving.)
-Offertory Anthem Nolo mortem peccatoris Thomas Morley (c.
-1557-1602) Latin antiphon: Nolo mortem peccatoris; Haec sunt verba Salvatoris (Wishing not the death of sin; These are the words of Salvation.)
-Father, I am thine only Son, Sent down from heaven mankind to save.
-Father, all things fulfilled and done According to thy will, I have.
-Father, my will now all is this: Nolo mortem peccatoris.
-Father, behold my painful smart, taken for man on every side; Ev'n from my birth to death most tart, no kind of pain I have denied, but suffered all, and all for this.
-Nolo mortem peccatoris.
+After the opportunity for Birthday and Anniversary Blessings, the Celebrant says an Offertory Sentence and returns to the altar.
+Then, after the people's offering of bread and wine are brought forward, the people sit as the altar is set and other offerings are collected from the people.
+After the altar is set, the people stand again as the other offerings are brought forward and remain standing for the opening of the eucharistic prayer.

+The Great Thanksgiving Rite II, Prayer A

+Celebrant The Lord be with you.